 Preparing for 1L Life

-This advance legwork can make the transition to your 1L year smoother, but try not to go overboard.
+This legwork can make the transition to your 1L year smoother, but try not to go overboard.
 Remember, you're going to be submerged in the law for the next three years of your life, so have some fun while you still have some free brain space and free time.

 Make Your Virtual Connections